IFAT: A success story

 1966: The beginnings of success

 The first IFAT was held in Munich from September 5–9, 1966.
 Under the name International Trade Fair for Sewage Technology, IFAT began as a presentation platform for a special sector of the water industry.
-147 exhibitors from nine different countries and 10,200 visitors from 40 nations attended the event, which took place over an area of 18,000 square meters.
+147 exhibitors from nine different countries and regions and 10,200 visitors from 40 nations attended the event, which took place over an area of 18,000 square meters.
 Even back then, the trade fair was characterized by a high level of innovation and a notable international focus.
 The predecessor of what is now the German Association for Water, Wastewater and Waste (DWA)—the Waste Water Technical Association (ATV)—organized a trade congress for 1400 waste water professionals from 43 countries.
 They met at the “Third International Conference on Water Pollution Research.”
 This 1966 trade fair thus marked the beginning of IFAT's 50-year history.

 1970: Responses to challenges in recycling